Saaappi/HelpMePlay/README.md

 - **Announce** - Share your quest progress in Party chat. *This output is verbose.*
 - **Auto Share** - Share quests with your party as you accept them. *For the best results, all party members should have HelpMePlay.*

-## Expansion Features

-### Garrisons
-- **Architect Table** - Allows HelpMePlay to plot and construct your Garrison barracks. *This only applies to level 1 Garrisons!*
-- **Garrison Outposts** - HelpMePlay will automatically select the proper Garrison outpost in other Draenor zones. *Currently only Gorgrond is supported.*
-- **Mission Table** - Allows HelpMePlay to automatically start your first Garrison mission.

-### Visions of N'Zoth
-- **Titanic Research** - HelpMePlay will provide you with the best path through Titanic Research for easier Visions!

-### Covenants

-#### Dropdowns
-- **Covenant Choice** - If you want all your characters in one covenant, make the choice here.
-If you want HelpMePlay to choose your covenant for you, you can make that choice here!

-### Torghast

-#### Toggles
-- **The Box of Many Things** - HelpMePlay will provide you with the best path through The Box of Many Things for easier Torghast completion!

-#### Dropdowns
-- **Anima Powers** - Players can instruct HelpMePlay to take powers on their behalf, suggest powers to them, or be silent and do nothing.

 ## Junker Features